-We are happy to share with you the exciting plans for this year’s Glatzer Memorial Weekend at Temple Emunah January 28-28 with scholar Rabbi Ed Feinstein.
-This year marks the 40th year since the inception of the Glatzer Fund at Temple Emunah.
-As part of a select group of Temple members who have faithfully supported the Glatzer Memorial Weekend, we are grateful for your generous sponsorship.
-We hope you will also join this year’s Friends of Glatzer to honor the memories of Anne and Nahum Glatzer, distinguished and active members of Temple Emunah.
+We are happy to share with you the exciting plans for this year’s Glatzer Memorial Weekend at Temple Emunah March 15 and 16 with scholar Rabbi Sharon Cohen Anisfeld.
+This year marks the 41st year since the inception of the Glatzer Fund at Temple Emunah.
+We hope you will join this year’s Friends of Glatzer to honor the memories of Anne and Nahum Glatzer, distinguished and active members of Temple Emunah.
+Click HERE for our Registration Form

 Professor Nahum Glatzer and Anne Glatzer were long-standing members of Temple Emunah.
 Anne Glatzer was trained as a teacher and worked with students in Germany and then in the US, where she taught at the prestigious Shady Hill School for approximately 20 years.
 Until his death, Professor Glatzer was a religious leader at Temple Emunah, leading services and chanting Torah and Haftarah.
 In the academic world, Professor Glatzer was an internationally renowned scholar and teacher of Judaica.
 He was a disciple of Franz Rosenzweig and succeeded Martin Buber as the University of Frankfort Chair of Jewish Philosophy and Ethics.
 Professor Glatzer was a highly respected member of the faculties of Brandeis University and Boston University.

-Save the dates, January 26-28, 2018, for this year’s Glatzer Weekend.
-You can support this year’s Glatzer Weekend with your donation either made electronically (by November 22 if possible!) by clicking HERE or printing THIS FORM with your check to the Temple Emunah office.
-All Friends of Glatzer donors are invited to attend a complimentary Seudat Shlisheet on Saturday evening.
+Save the dates, March 15 and 16, 2019, for this year’s Glatzer Weekend.
+You can support this year’s Glatzer Weekend with your donation either made electronically by going to the link embedded in the Friends of Glatzer donation form, or sending in the enclosed Friends of Glatzer form with your check to the Temple Emunah office.

 Thank you for your continued support.